Amphetamines

 Central nervous system stimulant.

-Tablets can be swallowed, powders can snorted up the nose, dissolved in a drink, or swallowed (known as bombing).
-Both powders and tablets can prepared for injection.
-Methylamphetamine, or ice, can be smoked.
+Powders can be snorted up the nose, dissolved in a drink, or swallowed (known as bombing).
+Powders can be prepared for injection.

 Illicit amphetamine is usually sold as 'grams' or in a paper wrap.
 If the drug is snorted - a razor blade will be used to chop it on a hard level surface such as a mirror or a sheet of glass or a tile.
 A tube or rolled banknote will be used as a 'pipe'.
 If injected: syringe and needle, water, tourniquet.
 If smoked: matches and tinfoil.